llenroc/Identity-and-Access-Management/2_AAD_Connect.md

 This guide provides setup requirements and steps to demonstrate how to extend an on-premises multi-forest Windows Server Active Directory environment to Azure Active Directory using Azure AD Connect.
+For more information see <a href="https://azure.microsoft.com/en-us/documentation/articles/active-directory-aadconnect-get-started-custom/">Azure AD Connect custom deployment</a>

 Pre-Requisites
 --------------